 In case you don’t know the PCT is a 2,650 mile hiking trail that goes through CA, WA, and OR.
 It takes about 5 months to complete the entire PCT.
 People come from all over the US to complete this hike and enjoy the outdoors.

-Eagle Rock is just 6.4 miles of that 2,650 mile feat.
+Eagle Rock hiking trail is just 6.4 miles of the PCT.
 The trail has PCT markers to guide you along the way.
 Hiking the PCT is always a unique experience.
-I couldn’t help but think about all the people who completed this hike.
+While hiking Eagle Rock, I couldn’t help but think about all the people who completed this great accomplishment.

 Is Eagle Rock man made?